-Interview by Shaquille Heath
+Interview by Shaquille Heath for Juxtapoz

 Otis Kwame Kye Quaicoe wants you to feel seen.
 And I mean that sincerely.
 It is at the heart of what he does.
 In every brushstroke, every flower, every mouth covered and eyeball exposed.
 He is methodical.
 A powerful narrator, he documents Black life by painting subject’s likeness, enriched with flourishes from his personal memory bank.
 It is almost historical fiction, yet his instincts are spot on.